 I’m trying to pull the pattern out so that it’s not an art.

 I’m NOT saying that “I hate actual art…” I’m saying, “I hate depending on art because art is hard to calculate.”

 I like science.
 I like patterns because I can say, “When I do A plus B, I get C.”

 I’m still learning to pull out the science piece of market selection.

 … and I’ve gotten a lot better at it.

 The last OfferMind Masterclass was the clearest I’d ever taught on market selection.

-A lot of people have already created success with what I taught – that’s why OfferMind is such a big deal.
+A lot of people have created success with what I teach – that’s why OfferMind is such a big deal.

 I’m not just teaching fluffy junk you’ve already heard.

 So let’s talk about market selection…